DataDog/documentation/content/en/real_user_monitoring/data_collected/view.md

 ### Hash SPA navigation

 Frameworks relying on hash (`#`) navigation are monitored with the RUM SDK automatically.
-The SDK watches for `HashChangeEvent` and issues a new view.
+The SDK watches for `HashChangeEvent` and will consider this as a navigation, by generating a new View event.
 Hash changes coming from an HTML anchor tag are ignored.

 ## Metrics collected